 association by advertising the switch using Channel Switch Announcement elements in Beacon frames,

 Probe Response frames, and Channel Switch Announcement frames until the intended channel switch time.
+The AP should also include the Max Channel Switch Time element in Beacon and Probe Response frames when Channel Switch Announcement element is present.

 The AP may force STAs in the BSS to stop transmissions until the channel switch takes place by setting the